Top 7 Threat Intelligence Platforms & Software in 2025

 • SEM rules: Admins can configure specific fixes to occur based on specific security events.

-Data Collection
+Data collection

-Threat Scoring
+Threat scoring

 Threat intelligence platforms should have some methodology for ranking the severity of business threats.
 Scores allow security operations teams to better determine which threats should be tackled first.
-Some platforms may have built-in Common Vulnerability Scoring System (CVSS) for known threats, while others may simply use their own rating system to let teams know which issues they should prioritize.
+Some platforms may have built-in Common Vulnerability Scoring System (CVSS) for known threats, while others may simply use their own rating system to let teams know which issues to prioritize.

-Alert Management
+Alert management

 Dashboards

-Security Integrations
+Security integrations

-Evaluation Criteria
+Evaluation criteria

 • Core features (30%): This category included major threat intelligence capabilities, such as alert management, reporting, and identifying indicators of compromise.
+Potential buyers should know what platforms can actually do before making a purchase.

 • Integrations (20%): I looked at threat intelligence platforms’ integrations with multiple security products, including EDR, SIEM, and next-gen firewalls.
+Integrations can help users view more data than they’d otherwise have access to and potentially help them identify more threats.

 • Advanced features (15%): These were less common threat intelligence capabilities, such as MITRE mapping, dark web monitoring, and TIP add-ons like sandboxing.
+More advanced security teams may want to use these features to investigate potential threats more deeply.

 • Criterion winner: Multiple winners